AlexGhiti/ubuntu_beaglev/README.md

 ### Flash

-To flash this new firmware, at the BeagleV boot, press any key before the 2 seconds countdown end.
+To flash this new firmware, at the BeagleV boot, press any key before the 2 seconds countdown ends.
 The following menu will appear: